Interviews and tests

 - Film and Television

 Need help with the cost of getting here?

-We offer a means-tested travel bursary to help with the cost of getting to interviews, departmental open days and post-offer visit days.
+We offer a means-tested travel bursary to help with the cost of getting to interviews, departmental open days and visit days.

 If you need to stay overnight, we have teamed up with local hotels who can provide accommodation to our visitors at a discounted rate.